MrMimic/tadadata.fr/README.md

 # tadadata.fr

-Short codes and stuff for my website http://tadadata.fr/
+Short codes and other stuf for my website http://tadadata.fr/

 *********